 Ghost Ships, Mallows Bay, Nanjemoy

 On the Potomac River, Mallows Bay is both a Maryland State Park and a graveyard for over a hundred ships from the Revolutionary War through today.
+And, yes, you can get up close and personal with Kayak Mallows Bay.

 According to the National Trust for Historic Preservation, “the Ghost Fleet is the largest and most varied collection of visible historic shipwrecks in the Western Hemisphere.”
 And, you can kayak through it – either with guides or without.